goposky/layer7-cicd/README.md

 ```bash
 docker-compose -f docker-compose.yml up -d jenkins
 ```
-Jenkins configuration will be persisted on restart of container, since everything is stored in the mounted directory `jenkins-home`.
+Jenkins configuration will be persisted on restart of container, since everything is stored in the mounted directory `jenkins`.
 Ensure that you have the following plugins installed:
 1. Blue Ocean
 2. Build Timeout
 3. Build Trigger Badge Plugin